Russian Banya / Finnish Sauna

 - R22 or R26 for ceiling

-- floor doesn’t need insulation
+- floor doesn’t need insulation, although some do it

-- caulk bottom of walls meeting floor
+- caulk bottom of walls meeting floor for waterproofing and to allow a little movement

-Interior
+Interior paneling

-Wood and nails
+Wood

 - western red cedar, aspen, spruce, hemlock, pine?